 5. Working Session 2, Searches– Structure and Clarity in the set up.
-Choice is in my waiting for consent to work by dog getting onto platform.
-At that point, I cue him to search the boxes directly in front of us.
-After reinforcing for the box search, there are couple of options.
-A) If ready for multiple hides, you can move directly to the single hide search from the box search.
-B) Can put dog in waiting mode, pick up the boxes and then return to the start line for the next search.
-You can get more creative and advanced with games and searches as your dog progresses.
+Choice is in my waiting for consent to work by dogs’ voluntary stationing behavior, i.e. choice to get onto platform.
+At that point, I cue him to search the boxes directly in front of us but not before a second start button of “forward focus” is offered.
+After reinforcing for the box search, there are many options.
+A) If dog is ready for it, you can move directly to a pre-set single hide search from the box search.
+B) Can put dog in waiting mode behind the start line, reset the boxes and return to the start line for the next search.
+You can be more advanced with the search setups as your dog progresses in training.

 NOTE: The process I have outlined here is a starting point, the first phase.
 As time goes on and the dog progresses, I will modify, condense or maybe even eliminate some of steps or elements within.
 The dog drives the process, and I adjust accordingly.
 For example, the platform will eventually be faded in favor of a more organic start button.
 But in the first phase, a clear and obvious choice to start working is essential for my dogs.

-VIDEO: This shows step 5 in the process, and in the early phase of training.
+VIDEO: This shows step #5 as described in this process.
 This is my 6 yr. old whippet x cirneco dell etna, Wilkie.
-We are at a park and there are squirrels out of frame, near the car.
+We are at a park working with squirrels as distractors.
+There are squirrels out of frame, near the car.
 In the past, Wilkie was a shrieking hot mess in the presence of squirrels before I trained him through my protocol.
 He could not think, much less work on any level, arousal over the top.
 Here you will see him get on the platform, face the squirrels intently, but then he turns around, clearly choosing to work (gets a cookie for that!), and does so beautifully.
 Choosing to work over squirrels was a huge breakthrough for him, and I had to contain my own excitement to keep him calm and focused.
 If I had shown my excitement, he would have too and lost focus.
 It is not about the search itself (very simple, by design), but it is Wilkie’s clear CHOICE to work in the face of hard wired prey drive, which before this point had been impossible.
 Step 5, in the early phase of training https://youtu.be/m2s7poKU9NE.

-- Fenzi Dog Sport Academy- Many, many class offerings in all topics related to training for performance and functional learning, also offers classes specific for Nosework: https://www.fenzidogsportsacademy.com/
+- Fenzi Dog Sport Academy- Many, many class offerings in all topics related to training, also classes for Nosework: https://www.fenzidogsportsacademy.com/

 - Denise Fenzi Blog: https://denisefenzi.com/blog/